elastic/eui/.github/pull_request_template.md

 Provide a detailed summary of your PR.
 Explain how you arrived at your solution.
 If it includes changes to UI elements include a screenshot or gif.

+If this is your first PR in the EUI repo, please ensure you've fully read through our [contributing to EUI](https://learning-notes.mistermicheels.com/processes-techniques/small-commits-pull-requests/) wiki guide.

 ## QA

 Remove or strikethrough items that do not apply to your PR.